 As the best-selling author of The Idiot’s Guide to Ayurveda and the upcoming book, Eat Feel Fresh: A Contemporary Plant-Based Approach to Ayurveda Cookbook, I have studied and practiced endless ayurvedic principles, and I have found the best way to achieve flawless, glowing skin is by focusing on what you eat.

 For some, that’s acne, which is a pitta imbalance.
-For others, that’s dryness, which is a vata imbalance.
-For others, it’s congested skin, which is a kapha imbalance.
+It’s dryness, which is a Vata imbalance for a few.
+While for others, it’s congested skin, which is a Kapha imbalance.
 However, each dosha has the potential for radiant health and skin to match.

 Ayurveda is one of the world’s oldest health systems, and it originated in India 5,000 years ago.
 Since then, individuals have been applying ayurvedic principles to their daily life, and the results have stood the test of time.
 As the sister science of yoga, ayurveda focuses on holistic health and sacred self-care.
 Rather than a one-size-fits-all approach, ayurveda focuses on balancing your unique dosha (energies) for mental and physical benefits, like glowing skin.